Lee Marks

-Lee Marks is an American football coach.
-He is the running backs coach for the Washington Huskies.
-He previously was the interim head football coach at Fresno State.
-He previously played running back for Boise State and in the Arena Football League.
+Lee Marks is an American college football coach.
+He is the running backs coach for University of Memphis, a position he has held since 2024.
+He was the interim head football coach at Fresno State in 2021.
+He previously played running back for Boise State and in the Arena Football League (AFL).

 Playing career

 Marks played college football as a running back at Boise State University.
-He accumulated 1,773 rushing yards and eight touchdowns over his final two seasons as a starter where he was name an All-Western Athletic Conference (WAC) selection both years.
+He accumulated 1,773 rushing yards and eight touchdowns over his final two seasons as a starter where he was named an All-Western Athletic Conference (WAC) selection both years.
 Following his graduation he spent a year in the Arena Football League with the Boise Burn.